urvivyas02/WeatherApplication/README.md

 Client side programming : HTML,CSS,JavaScript
 Database programming : MySQL

+Technologies used in this web application provides scalability, performance, works efficiently with concurrent users.

-	⦁	Java is used because it is object oriented , robust and platform independent language.
+Java is used because it is object oriented , robust and platform independent language.
 It provides better performance, memory 		management through automatic garbage collection.
-	⦁	JSP is faster and allows embadding code into HTML pages for many programming language such as java, javascript.
+JSP is faster and allows embadding code into HTML pages for many programming language such as java, javascript.
 It can use 		custom tags and let us separate the markup language code from the programming language code.
-	⦁	JavaScript is an incredibly expressive and powerful language and easy to learn.
+JavaScript is an incredibly expressive and powerful language and easy to learn.
-	⦁	MySQL is a free-to-use, open-source database that facilitates effective management of databases .It is a stable, reliable and 			powerful solution with good performance.
+MySQL is a free-to-use, open-source database that facilitates effective management of databases .It is a stable, reliable and 		powerful solution with good performance.

 # Functionality of the application :
 1. User can check the current weather condition for any city along with next 5 day forecast.
 Weather attributes like Temperature, Humidity & Wind Speed are surfaced.